prayreh153/WHSTechNotes/journal.md

 # December 9, 2024
 Journal Prompt:
 Brain rot for me is internet memes that can be funny or not funny.
 Digital Media had both good and bad effects on myself.
 One bad thing is that I stay up late on my phone rather than going to sleep.
 One good thing is that it helped me on communicating with people.
 I feel like you can balance meaningful engagement and brainrot by limiting the amount of brainrot you see on the internet.

+# January 8, 2024
+Journal Prompt:
+Looking back on last semestar, I enjoyed this class for how chill it is.